sourcegraph/handbook/content/engineering/enablement/frontend-platform/index.md

 ## Mission

-To empower all users and Sourcegraph frontend developers to achieve maximum efficiency and effectiveness, by enabling and building a first-class web experience.
+To empower all users and Sourcegraph frontend developers to achieve maximum efficiency and effectiveness by enabling and building a first-class web experience.

 ## Vision